ohnotnow/secretpruner/Readme.md

 ## Exit codes

-The script will exit with 0 if there were no issues found, 1 if something went wrong.
+The script will exit with 0 if there were no problems, 1 if something went wrong.